AI-comp/Orientation2016Problems/difference/statement.md

 Output in English
 ==
-On the ith line (1 <= i <= N), write the minimum absolute value of the difference between two integers of the ith data set.
+Write the minimum absolute value of the difference between two integers of the ith data set on the ith line (1 <= i <= N).

 入力例 (Sample Input)
 ==